List of Marvel Comics characters: G: Gaea

 Gaea is one of the Elder Gods of Earth.

 Gaia

 Gaia, also known as the Guardian of the Universal Amalgamator, is a superhero, depicted as possibly being a mutant or extraterrestrial.
 Created by Larry Hama, she first appeared in Generation X #37.

-Not much is known about Gaia's origin besides her having spent thousands of years chained to the Universal Amalgamator at the end of Time, a device that would be used to merge all sentient consciousnesses into one being.
-Gaia was apparently the safeguard that was supposed to prevent the Amalgamator from being activated by malicious people.
-She even claimed that her entire galaxy was wiped out at one point for her refusing to activate the Amalgamator.
+Not much is known about Gaia's origin besides her having spent thousands of years chained to the Universal Amalgamator, a device able to merge all sentient consciousnesses into one being.
+M-Plate's attempts to activate the Amalgamator caused the Citadel to crumble, and Gaia was rescued by Synch.